Topology-Aware Surface Reconstruction for Point Clouds: Related Work

 \subsection{Surface Reconstruction from Point Clouds}

-Surface extraction is a well-studied problem, and we shall list a set of relevant related works in this section.
-Since the problem of surface reconstruction has multiple facets and many interesting sub-problems, we direct the reader to check the survey by Berger et al.~\cite{berger2014state} for further reading.
+The problem of surface reconstruction has multiple facets and many interesting sub-problems, we direct the reader to the survey by Berger et. al.~\cite{berger2014state} for further reading.
+Surface reconstruction from point clouds appears in numerous scenarios including urban reconstruction~\cite{musialski2013survey} and completing partial surfaces or point scans~\cite{attene2013polygon}.
+The specfic problem we consider is interpolating a point cloud to generate a surface~\cite{hoppe1992surface,guennebaud2007algebraic,dey2006curve}.

-There are three major scenarios where surface reconstruction from point clouds is performed, mainly those of urban reconstruction~\cite{musialski2013survey}, completing partial surfaces or point scans~\cite{attene2013polygon}, and interpolating a point cloud to generate an entire surface~\cite{guennebaud2007algebraic,dey2006curve}.
-In our paper, we mainly consider the third problem, where space, and the surface it contains, are characterized by a function and its properties.

-Most surface extraction techniques model the surface to be characterized by the zero-level set of a function that is defined over space~\cite{kazhdan1poisson,carr2001reconstruction,samozino2006reconstruction}.
+Most surface reconstruction techniques model the surface to be characterized by the zero-level set of a function that is defined over space~\cite{kazhdan1poisson,carr2001reconstruction,samozino2006reconstruction}.
 These works approximate the signed Euclidean distance from the underlying surface, and essentially interpolate values between the input points, extracting the underlying surface as a zero set of this interpolated distance field.
 Since there is no additional information in this sort of technique, there is nothing to prevent points far from the surface to have extremely low values.
-Therefore, most techniques obtaining reasonable results use an \textit{inside-outside points} approach, where points inside the surface and outside it, are provided so as to guide the function sign at various regions in space.
-Moreover, while this is an extremely elegant representation of a shape, it is also very restrictive, with multiple equality constraints being solved for during the optimization step.
-The work by Poranne at al.~\cite{poranne20103d} takes a minor detour from this, where they don't necessarily force the surface value to be zero.
-Instead, they obtain the surface by applying an algorithm based on the watershed transform~\cite{roerdink2000watershed}, that pulls out the low-level set of the function values as the surface.
-In this work we build a likelihood function where points on the surface are given high values, with no value constraints.
+Therefore, many techniques use an \textit{inside-outside points} approach where points inside the surface and outside it are provided so as to guide the function sign at various regions in space.
+Moreover, while this is an extremely elegant representation of a shape, it is also restrictive, with the optimization step including multiple equality constraints.
+The work by Poranne at al.~\cite{poranne20103d} takes a minor detour from this, where they do not necessarily force the surface value to be zero.
+Instead, they obtain the surface by applying an algorithm based on the watershed transform~\cite{roerdink2000watershed} which extracts the low-level set of the function values as the surface.
+In this work, we build a likelihood function where points on the surface are given high values, with no value constraints.
 This way, the surface values can develop organically.
-A simple surface extraction technique from existing function values can then be used to obtain the actual surface.
+A simple surface reconstruction technique from existing function values can then be used to obtain the actual surface.